mluchettii/zenportfolio/docs/docs/vscan/nessus.md

     3. Under the **Image Configuration** section, change the image's release tag from what is currently installed to a more updated version.
 If you are not specific on the version that you want, type in `:latest`.
 If the image is already using the `:latest` tag, then proceed to step 4.

     4. Scroll down and click **Deploy the container**.
-This will pull remove the old container and deploy a replacement using the version of the Docker image you have set, keeping the configuration intact.
+This will redeploy the container using the version of the Docker image you have set, keeping the configuration intact.

 Surprisingly, the same vulnerability was detected again, meaning the JQuery library was not updated.
 I tried a different approach, this time changing the Docker image repo from the LinuxServer.io one to the official one offered by Syncthing (`syncthing/syncthing:latest`), and deployed it as a brand new container.